dumlutimuralp/antrea-packet-walks/part_d/README.md

 <b>OUTPUT OMITTED</b>
 </code></pre>

-As shown above, the ARP request for 10.222.2.1 is responded by OVS with a MAC of "aa:bb:cc:dd:ee:ff".
+As shown above, the ARP request (from antrea-gw0 interface) for 10.222.2.1 is responded by OVS with a MAC of "aa:bb:cc:dd:ee:ff".

+There is optimum ARP traffic behaviour involved in this implementation and that is the MAC address "aa:bb:cc:dd:ee:ff".
+Because this MAC address is a virtual MAC address which is globally used across all the nodes in the Kubernetes cluster by Antrea.
+When the local gateway interface on a given node sends an ARP request for the gateway of any of the other nodes, that ARP request will **never be sent** to all the other nodes.
+OVS just responds with an ARP response with the global virtual MAC.

-Based on all the above information, looking back at the frontend pod on worker1 to backend2 pod on worker2 flow, when the flow comes to the OVS on worker2 node, Table 70 on worker2 is actually checking the MAC "aa:bb:cc:dd:ee:ff".
+Based on all the above information, looking back at the frontend pod on worker1 to backend2 pod on worker2 flow, when the flow comes to the OVS on worker2 node, Table 70 on worker2 actually checks the MAC "aa:bb:cc:dd:ee:ff" (alongside the backend2 pod IP).
 To review that specific step, Section 9.11.6 can be revisited again.

 **To summarize the flow entries in Table 20 on worker1 node: **